-We produced the Risk of Flooding from Surface Water (RoFSW) map on behalf of government, using information and input from lead local flood authorities.
+The Environment Agency (EA) is responsible for publishing surface water flood risk maps however mapping of surface water flood risk areas is responsibility of LLFAs.
+We, the EA, produced the Risk of Flooding from Surface Water (RoFSW) map on behalf of LLFAs, using their input and information.
 It assesses flooding scenarios as a result of rainfall with a 3.3, 1 and 0.1 percent chance of occurring each year.
 Although surface water flood risk information is not suitable for identifying whether an individual property will flood it does gives an indication of the broad areas likely to be affected.